LazJac/MyPortfolio/BOIDS System with Movable boundaries/Read Me.md

 The way a BOIDS system try to mimic this behavior is by adhering a single "bird" to 3
 constraints:

-1. ==Alignment== : 	Align yourself with the average alignment of all neighboring birds in a small radius around you.
+1. Alignment : 	Align yourself with the average alignment of all neighboring birds in a small radius around you.
-1. ==Avoidance== : 	Make sure to leave a small space between you and the birds around you.
+1. Avoidance : 	Make sure to leave a small space between you and the birds around you.
-1. ==Cohesion== :	Move toward the average position of all neighboring birds in a small radius around you.
+1. Cohesion :	Move toward the average position of all neighboring birds in a small radius around you.

 > I added a extra behavior to make sure the "birds" stays adhered within a certain boundary,